BradBKaiBuffs/Capstone/Assignment 3/ReadMe.md

 * **Scalability and Performance Optiimization**: I have built functional systems, but I want to learn more about caching, load balancing, and optimizing performance for high-traffic applications.
 * **DevOps and CI/CD Pipelines**: I have deployed projects for my courses manually but I have not had hands-on experience with automated deployment tools like Jenkins, GitHub Actions or Docker.
 * **Object-oriented concepts**: I'm not too confident when it comes to classes, objects and inheritance concepts.
 I know these concepts are a foundation for more advanced programming.
+* **List Comprehension**: I still don't fully understand the concept of list comprehsion for Python.
+When the logic involves multiple nested loops or complex conditional statements, I find that it becomes difficult to understand.

 # What I wish I knew
 ---